Merkel urges renewed fight against world hunger | DW | 10.10.2020

 "Hunger, like many other great challenges of our time, can only be mastered together."

-Merkel added that Germany spends some €1.5 billion euros on food security and rural development, making Berlin the third-largest donor worldwide in that field.
+Merkel added that Germany spends some €1.5 billion ($1.8 billion) on food security and rural development, making Berlin the third-largest donor worldwide in that field.

 Her comments come after the Norwegian Nobel Committee awarded the 2020 Nobel Peace Prize to the United Nations World Food Programme, widely known by its acronym WFP.